mikeywhiston/mikeywhiston/README.md

 ### `INTRODUCTION`
 My name is Mikey Whiston.
-I'm a programmer that focuses on cybersecurity and developing tools to mitigate against the growing cyber landscape.<br>My goal is to make a large positive impact on the cybersecurity community at large, as much as I am able to - and find vulnerabilities safely within programs.
+I'm a programmer that focuses on cybersecurity and developing tools to secure and improve critical systems.<br>My goal is to make a large positive impact on the cybersecurity community at large, as much as I am able to, as well as identifying and responsibly disclosing security vulnerabilities.

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=mikeywhiston&show_icons=true&theme=radical)